CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Graph-Search_Algorithms/breadthFirstSearch.md

 ***

-###Applications for BFS
+### Applications for BFS

 In AI/ML it can be used by robots to discover the surrounding area more easily

-It is also impotant in **maximum flow**: Edmonds-Karp algorithm uses BFS for finding augmenting paths
+It is also important in **maximum flow**: Edmonds-Karp algorithm uses BFS for finding augmenting paths

 It is used in Cheyen's algorithm for garbage collection to maintain active references on the heap memory (Detects all the references on the heap)